jackrobertscott/authpack-client-190806/documents/api/permissions.md

 Options.

-- childPermissions `string[]?`: permission ids which inherit from this permission.
 - meta `object?`: developer assigned attributes.
 - name `string`: a nice permission name.
 - tag `string`: used to identify permission in code.